open-mv-sandbox/dacti/docs/daicon.md

 ## Motivation

 Daicon containers are designed, but not exclusively for, metaverse objects, and metaverse data packages.
-This use case presents many specific requirements that many other formats don't provide:
+This use case presents many specific requirements that many other formats don't provide (at the same time):

 - Backwards and forwards compatibility.
 If the design of a format changes, or a new format comes in vogue, the component system allows formats to adapt while still providing compatible components.
 - Modularity and extendibility.
 Superset features or metadata can be added to existing formats, without requiring central coordination.
 This allows for new format features to be tested easily, and for adding information only relevant for one specific case, without complicating a central format specification.